Ensalada de Nopales (Mexican Cactus Salad)

 Nopales are cactus paddles and can be found at most Mexican Grocery stores.
 Buying the paddles whole requires additional preparation of removing the thorns.

 I prefer to buy my nopales pre-cut (nopalitos).
 I have been able to find fresh cut cactus at non-Hispanic grocery stores.
-But definitely a Hispanic store will have both types of nopales (whole and pre-cut).
+But a Hispanic store will have both types of nopales (whole and pre-cut).

 How to Cook Nopales